29 Hard English Words and Phrases with Definitions, Examples and Tips to Remember Them

 This violin was custom-made for the famous violinist who has really small hands.

 The word “either” is an interesting one, since the definition we use most often is not entirely correct.
 The word comes from an Old English word that meant “both” or “each.”
 When we use the word to mean both, we are using it the way it was used originally.

 Also, it can be pronounced “EE-ther” or “EYE-ther.”
 American English uses both, while British English uses “EE-ther.”

 You can choose either this chicken sandwich or the beef one.

 Meaning #2: Both.

-There’s traffic on either side of the road.
+There is traffic on either side of the road.

 Meaning #1: Something old and unchanged that has existed for a while.

 Meaning #2: Something new and unique that no one has thought of before.

 I had an original idea for a company, but I have no money to start it.